bernardw01/stratplanner/README.md

 * FontAwesome
 * Google Analytics

-Click [here](./docs/Entities.md) to to see an overview of data model and various components associated with the server side.
+Click [here](./docs/FrontEnd.md) to to see an overview of data model and various components associated with the Client side.

 ## High-level Work Breakdown Structure